FAQ

 Why trade volatility?

-Futures-like financial instruments that captures the interday Realized Volatility of an underlying asset, index, or instrument.
-The 1-Month VolContract futures (1Vol), 3-Month VolContract futures (3Vol), and 12-Month VolContract futures (12Vol) allow market participants to hedge against, invest in, or speculate on, Realized Volatility on a short-term (about one month), intermediate-term (about three months), or even long-term (one year) basis.
+Futures-like financial instruments that capture the daily realized volatility of an underlying asset, index, or instrument.
+The 1-month RealVol futures (1VOL), 3-month RealVol futures (3VOL), and 12-month RealVol futures (12VOL) allow market participants to hedge against, invest in, or speculate on, realized volatility on a short-term (about one month), intermediate-term (about three months), or even long-term (one year) basis.

 Why use futures as the “underlying”?

-Using futures for the reference prices is simple, accurate, and transparent.
-In many cases there isn’t one “spot” price, but many.
+Using futures for the reference prices is also simple, accurate, and transparent.
+In many cases there isn't one "spot" price, but many.
 In such a case, which one should we use?
 Using a specific futures contract avoids all these issues.
-However, we aren’t limited to using futures as the underlying, and could use various other assets, securities, indices, or instruments.

 One of the measures of risk is volatility.
 Since we are trading an instrument that is volatility itself, we now need to know how risky that instrument is.
-In essence, we need to determine the volatility of volatility (vol-of-vol).
-For many assets, the vol-of-vol for the three month version (3Vol) averages in the range of 30–35%, while the vol-of-vol in the one-month contract (1Vol) can exceed 80% on an annualized basis.
-In short, the volatility of VolContract futures may offer both trading opportunities as well as risks that need to be managed.
+In essence, we need to determine the volatility of volatility (vol of vol).
+For many assets, the volatility for the three-month RealVol futures (3VOL) typically averages in the range of 30–35%, while the volatility in the one-month RealVol futures (1VOL) can often exceed 80% on an annualized basis (for many assets).
+In short, the realized volatility of RealVol futures may offer both trading opportunities as well as risks that need to be managed.

 Alternative Volatility Exposure

-I can get volatility exposure already with options, so why should I trade VolContract futures?
+I can get volatility exposure already with options, so why should I trade RealVol futures?

 Options provide exposure to volatility and direction in one instrument.
-VolContract futures provide exposure solely to volatility, and allow participants to buy or sell volatility without the complexity of managing options positions.
+RealVol futures provide exposure solely to volatility, and allow participants to buy or sell volatility without the complexity of managing options positions.

-I can buy a straddle, delta-hedge it, and get the “same” exposure as from VolContract futures, right?
+I can buy a straddle, delta-hedge it, and get the “same” exposure as from RealVol futures, right?

 Almost.
 A delta-hedged straddle strategy does give the holder volatility exposure.
 However, it is a costly and time-intensive process because follow-up transactions are required continually.
 Also, as the market moves away from the options’ strike, the overall position becomes less sensitive to volatility.
 Many call that “path dependency.”
-VolContract futures do not have path dependency and, as a result, provide pure interday realized volatility exposure.
+RealVol futures do not have path dependency and, as a result, provide pure daily realized volatility exposure.

 What is the difference between realized volatility and implied volatility?

-Is there a difference between trading VolContract futures, which are based on realized volatility, and instruments based on implied volatility?
+Is there a difference between trading RealVol futures, which are based on realized volatility, and instruments based on implied volatility?

-Suppose that both VolContract futures and instruments on implied are successful.
+Suppose that both RealVol futures and instruments on implied are successful.
 Will they both be available on “all” markets?

 What is Inferred Volatility?

-Inferred volatility uses the partial realized-volatility value of the VolContract futures and the current market price to infer the remaining realized volatility forecast until expiration.
+IVOL stat (inferred volatility stat) uses the PVOL stat (partial realized volatility stat) value of the RealVol futures and the current market price to infer the remaining realized volatility forecast until expiration.
 In a manner of speaking, inferred volatility is similar in concept to implied volatility.
-Implied volatility is derived from option prices while inferred volatility is derived from VolContract futures prices.
+Implied volatility is derived from option prices while inferred volatility is derived from RealVol futures prices.

 Why not just trade OTC volatility swaps?